 New Patients- Referral to an associated paediatrician.

-We ask that you read the information provided.
+Please read the information provided.

 The information has been made available to assist as much as possible, but without any funding.
 Further administrative service is beyond our capacity to provide.
+We recommend that you make an appointment with your GP to work through and discuss this information if you need further support.

 Check this website for updates.